junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean: could be a quick way to get some noise, how hard can a robbery be? we used to B&E before breakfast

-someone: you crazy? you can die!
+Sam: you crazy? you can die!

 Dean: welcome to wild west, Sammy, you can die any time anywhere. you see those men? anyone can just draw a gun and start massive shooting if they want

-someone: you're mistaken reality from movie
+Sam: you're mistaken reality from movie

 Dean: art comes from life.
 I'm going.
 Feel free to stay in there, drinking whatever.